 - Loosen any clothing that may restrict breathing.
 This includes ties, collars, and belts.

 Step 3.
 Monitor the heart attack victim

-- If the person shows signs that they have stopped breathing, are becoming unresponsive, or his or her pulse has stopped, immediately begin CPR.
+- If the person shows signs that he or she has stopped breathing or is becoming unresponsive, or his or her pulse has stopped, start CPR right away.

-- Perform CPR by pushing hard and fast in the center of the chest.
+- Do CPR by pushing hard and fast in the center of the chest.
 Try to allow the chest to recoil or completely expand in between each compression.
 The goal is to push 100 to 120 times per minute.
-Emergency dispatchers on the telephone can give instructions on performing CPR.
+Emergency dispatchers on the telephone can give instructions on doing CPR.

-- Do not worry about providing rescue breaths during CPR, unless you have training to do this.
-If you have the training or able to perform rescue breaths (previously called mouth-to-mouth resuscitation), the goal is to provide 2 breaths for every 30 compressions.
+- Don't worry about doing rescue breaths during CPR, unless you have training to do this.
+If you have the training or able to do rescue breaths (previously called mouth-to-mouth resuscitation), the goal is to provide 2 breaths for every 30 compressions.

-- Continue CPR until trained emergency professionals arrive or the heart attack victim starts to move.
+- Continue CPR until emergency professionals arrive or the heart attack victim starts to move.

 Warning signs of heart attack

 The warning signs of a heart attack can include any of the following: